llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 Image and Samplers
 ~~~~~~~~~~~~~~~~~~

-Image and sample handles created by the ROCm runtime are 64-bit addresses of a
+Image and sample handles created by an HSA compatible runtime (see
-hardware 32-byte V# and 48 byte S# object respectively.
-In order to support the
+:ref:`amdgpu-os`) are 64-bit addresses of a hardware 32-byte V# and 48 byte S#
-HSA ``query_sampler`` operations two extra dwords are used to store the HSA BRIG
+object respectively.
+In order to support the HSA ``query_sampler`` operations
-enumeration values for the queries that are not trivially deducible from the S#
+two extra dwords are used to store the HSA BRIG enumeration values for the
-representation.
+queries that are not trivially deducible from the S# representation.

 HSA Signals
 ~~~~~~~~~~~

-HSA signal handles created by the ROCm runtime are 64-bit addresses of a structure allocated in memory accessible from both the CPU and GPU.
-The structure is defined by the ROCm runtime and subject to change between releases (see [AMD-ROCm-github]_).
+HSA signal handles created by an HSA compatible runtime (see :ref:`amdgpu-os`) are 64-bit addresses of a structure allocated in memory accessible from both the CPU and GPU.
+The structure is defined by the runtime and subject to change between releases.
+For example, see [AMD-ROCm-github]_.

 .. _amdgpu-amdhsa-hsa-aql-queue:

 HSA AQL Queue
 ~~~~~~~~~~~~~

-The HSA AQL queue structure is defined by the ROCm runtime and subject to change
+The HSA AQL queue structure is defined by an HSA compatible runtime (see
-between releases (see [AMD-ROCm-github]_).
-For some processors it contains
+:ref:`amdgpu-os`) and subject to change between releases.
+For example, see
-fields needed to implement certain language features such as the flat address
+[AMD-ROCm-github]_.
+For some processors it contains fields needed to implement
-aperture bases.
-It also contains fields used by CP such as managing the
+certain language features such as the flat address aperture bases.
+It also
-allocation of scratch memory.
+contains fields used by CP such as managing the allocation of scratch memory.

 .. _amdgpu-amdhsa-kernel-descriptor: